jhernand/fulfillment-service/auth_readme.md

 The fulfillment service maintains two separate lists of token issuers:

-1. **Trusted Token Issuers**: These are the issuers whose tokens are accepted by the service for authentication.
+1. **Trusted Token Issuers**: These are the advertised trusted issuers.
 This list is configured in:
    - Authorino AuthConfig (for HTTP/gRPC gateway authentication)
    - Server command-line flag `--grpc-authn-trusted-token-issuers` (for direct gRPC authentication)

 2. **Advertised Token Issuers**: These are the issuers that the service advertises to clients (primarily for CLI usage).
 This allows clients to discover which issuers they can use without explicitly specifying them.
 The advertised issuers are returned via the metadata API and may or may not be the same as the trusted issuers.

-   The advertised issuers are configured via the `--grpc-authn-trusted-token-issuers` flag, which serves dual purpose:
+   The advertised issuers are configured via the `--grpc-authn-trusted-token-issuers` flag
-   - It sets the trusted issuers for the server
-   - It also sets the advertised issuers returned by the metadata API

-   **Note**: For HTTP services, this would typically be implemented using [RFC 9728](https://www.rfc-editor.org/rfc/rfc9728), but since this is a gRPC service, a custom implementation is used.

 ## User and Group Mapping